65

 ROI Score: 65/100 · Fair Value

-Bellevue University is a private nonprofit in Bellevue, Nebraska with 10,220 students -- a relatively large enrollment for a school of this type.
+Bellevue University is a private nonprofit in Bellevue, Nebraska with 10,220 students - a relatively large enrollment for a school of this type.
 It scores 65 overall (Fair Value).
-The school operates primarily as a working-adult and transfer-focused institution, which explains several unusual data patterns: the admissions rate is not reported, SAT/ACT bands are not published, and completion sits at just 33% -- the lowest in this batch by a significant margin.
+The school operates primarily as a working-adult and transfer-focused institution, which explains several unusual data patterns: the admissions rate is not reported, SAT/ACT bands are not published, and completion sits at just 33% - the lowest in our dataset by a significant margin.
 Despite this, the school's earnings data looks decent because graduates who do finish (and report earnings) often land in IT and business roles with above-average salaries.
 Median six-year earnings are $52,200 and the payback period is 8 years.
 The student body has a 30% Pell rate.
 The completion number demands attention: enrolling 10,000 students but completing only 33% of them means thousands of students leave with debt but no degree.

 Bellevue University